Web Conferencing Software Overview

-Users can typically schedule meetings or initiate impromptu meetings.
-Participants should be able to easily join meetings - and mute themselves.
-The ability to record meetings (and save or download recordings) is offered by some but not all vendors.
+Web conferencing software allows users to schedule meetings or initiate impromptu meetings.
+Participants should be able to easily join meetings—and mute themselves.
+The ability to record meetings (and save or download recordings) is offered by some, but not all vendors.
 Buyers should investigate to make sure meeting recordings meet their needs.

 Many web conferencing software products include collaboration features such as live chat, audience polling, Q&A, and file sharing.

 Enterprises and companies in highly regulated industries will need enhanced security.
 Security features include user authentication, permissions, and confidential attendee lists.